rooseveltframework/semantic-forms/README.md

 # Contributing

 - Fork/clone this repo.
-- `npm i`
+- `npm ci`
 - Make your changes.
-If you want to alter the CSS, do the changes in `semanticForms.less`.
+If you want to alter the CSS, do the changes in the `.less` files.
 - `npm run build`.
 The build step compiles the LESS file into CSS.
 - Test your changes by opening `semanticForms.html` in your browser.
 - Commit, push, open pull request.